 - a.
-Additional studies necessary to determine the extent of development impacts to hydraulic capacity, habitat and water quality including but not limited to hydrological assessments; habitat studies; and stormwater analysis.
+Additional studies necessary to determine the extent of development impacts to hydraulic capacity, habitat and water quality including but not limited to hydrological assessments; stream and riparian habitat studies; and stormwater analysis.
 A hydraulic and/or geomorphic assessment of on-site and downstream drainageways that are affected by project run-off may be required where there is evidence that significant current or impending channel instability is present, as determined by the County.
 The hydraulic and/or geomorphic assessment shall include on-site channel or drainageway segments over which the applicant has control or access. - b.
-A description of mitigation measures that conform to criteria in Section C (Mitigation Criteria), and any additional mitigation measures that would avoid or reduce to the adverse impact of the proposed development on hydraulic capacity, habitat, or water quality within the SCA.
+A description of mitigation measures that conform to criteria in Section C (Mitigation Criteria), and any additional mitigation measures that would avoid or reduce the adverse impact of the proposed development on hydraulic capacity, habitat, or water quality within the SCA.
 Such measures shall include feasible design and site specific measures, in addition to local, state and federal regulations.
 All such measures shall be incorporated into the project or be required through conditions of approval. - c.
-If the lot is not entirely within the SCA, the Site Assessment (Tier 2) shall also evaluate whether potential impacts on water quality, wildlife habitat, or other sensitive resources would be greater as a result of development outside the SCA than development within the SCA. - C. Mitigation Criteria.
+If the lot is not entirely within the SCA, the Site Assessment (Tier 2) shall also evaluate whether development on the lot entirely outside the SCA is infeasible and whether potential impacts on water quality, wildlife habitat, native vegetation, or other sensitive biological resources would be greater as a result of development outside the SCA than development within the SCA. - C. Mitigation Criteria.
 Where development would occur within an SCA, and adverse impacts to hydraulic capacity, habitat, or water quality are identified, mitigation shall conform to the provisions below and shall be incorporated into the project or be required through conditions of approval.
-The Site Assessment (Tier 2) shall present options for alternative mitigation that meet the following criteria. - 1.
-When removal of riparian vegetation is unavoidable in an SCA, require establishment of native trees, shrubs, and ground covers at a rate sufficient to replicate, after a period of five years, the appropriate density and structure of vegetation removed.
-Replacement and enhancement planting shall be monitored and maintained until successful establishment provides for a minimum replacement or enhancement ratio of 2:1. - 2.
-A condition of approval for the Stream Conservation Area Permit (Tier 2) shall require a schedule of mitigation work and development work.
+The Site Assessment (Tier 2) shall present options for alternative mitigation that meet the following criteria. - When removal of riparian vegetation is unavoidable in an SCA, require establishment of native trees, shrubs, and ground covers at a rate sufficient to replicate, after a period of five years, the appropriate density and structure of vegetation removed.
+Replacement and enhancement planting shall be monitored and maintained until successful establishment provides for a minimum replacement or enhancement ratio of 2:1 (individuals planted: individuals removed). - A condition of approval for the Stream Conservation Area Permit (Tier 2) shall require a schedule of mitigation work and development work.
 Mitigation shall be implemented prior to final inspection to minimize any short-term adverse impacts to hydraulic capacity, habitat, or water quality.
-Mitigation plans must, to the extent feasible, be designed so that mitigations are self-sustaining.
+Mitigation plans must, to the extent feasible, be designed so that mitigations are self-sustaining. - 3.
+Mitigation shall include measures that create a net environmental improvement over existing conditions.
+Such measures shall be commensurate with the nature and scope of the project and shall be determined at the site level.